Optimal-size clique transversals in chordal graphs: Clique transversals in chordal graphs

 {\bf Case 1: The size of $U$ is at least four and the size of $U'$ is one.}

 Let $v$ be the single vertex contained in $U'$.
 The algorithm follows the first of the following rules that applies and then removes both the node $u$ from the tree-decomposition and the vertex $v$ from the graph.
+We remark that at least one \zloty{} is saved when one of Rules G1--G5 is applied, so we will refer to these five rules as {\em good} rules.
+Similarly, rules B1--B5 will be referred to as {\em bad} rules (since no \zloty{}s are saved).